LudovicRougier/titre-pro-back/README.md

 ### Utils

-- If you need to access to the PHP container's bash :<br>
+- Start a Bash session within the application's container :<br>
-`docker-compose -f docker-compose.yml exec php bash`
+`sail shell`

 - If you need to reset the Database :<br>
 from your host : `sail artisan migrate:fresh --seed`<br>